 Because foam, gel, and latex mattresses can be compressed and rolled up, shipping and receiving them is usually a very simple process.
 Most of these mattresses can be shipped anywhere in the continental USA and are packed in a medium-sized box that is conveniently dropped off at your front door—without setting up any 4-hour delivery windows.

 While innerspring mattresses can be a real pain to get into your home and up to your bedroom, foam mattresses that come compressed and boxed up can usually be carried to their resting place in just a couple of minutes.
 They do require a bit of time to expand once unboxed, but we’d rather wait on my mattress to expand than on delivery guys to show up.
 Adding to this, the mattress brands that offer a risk-free trial period will pick up your mattress for you, should you choose to return it, free of charge.

-If you’ve seen the Best Mattress Reviews Comparison Chart we have at the beginning of this article, you might have noticed that every mattress listed has an at least 10-year warranty.
-This isn’t an accident, as the best mattress brands will undoubtedly stand behind their products in this manner.
+If you’ve seen the comparison chart we have at the beginning of this article, you might have noticed that every mattress listed has an at least 10-year warranty.
+This isn’t an accident, as the best mattress will undoubtedly come from a brand that stands behind their products in this manner.
 If you come across a brand of mattress that doesn’t offer some type of warranty, be very careful before pulling the trigger and making a purchase, as you (the consumer) should be receiving some form of warranty for a rather expensive purchase like a mattress.
 This is especially important with memory foam mattresses; cheaper constructions will eventually sag and droop, so it’s important to have the warranty protection.